 With more than 35 years of experience as a scientist, farmer, philanthropist, businessman, educator, and passionate advocate, Oran B. Hesterman is a national leader in sustainable agriculture and food systems and is a respected partner for policymakers, philanthropic leaders, and advocates nationwide.

 He currently serves as president and CEO of Fair Food Network, a national nonprofit pioneering multi-win solutions that increase access to healthy food in our most underserved communities, support farmers, and stimulate economic activity.
-In just five years, Fair Food Network’s signature program, Double Up Food Bucks, has become a national model for healthy food incentives.
+Fair Food Network’s signature program, Double Up Food Bucks, has become a national model for healthy food incentives.